In this article

 On the other side, having a higher credit limit can help to show that you can be trusted with credit, but the bigger impact can be on what’s known as your credit utilisation ratio.

-The important thing to remember is – as far as your credit utilisation ratio goes, the less of your credit you’re using, the better.
-A utilisation ratio of 10%, as in the above example, looks better on your credit report than a ratio of 95% because it shows lenders that you’re managing your money and that you’re not stretching your finances.
+As far as your credit utilisation ratio goes, the less of your credit you’re using, the better, because it shows lenders that you’re managing your money and that you’re not stretching your finances.

 Can I decrease my credit card limit?